 SRI is currently one of the most frequently used indices as a primary outcome measure in SLE clinical trials.
-It is a composite index which combines SELENA-SLEDAI, BILAG and PGA (Physician Global Assessment).
+It is a composite index that combines SELENA-SLEDAI, BILAG and PGA (Physician Global Assessment).

 A responder is defined as 4 point or greater improvement of SELENA-SLEDAI score from baseline, no worsening of the physician global estimate (less than 0.3 points increase), and no new BILAG-A or two BILAG-B organ domain scores.
-SRI responders have to meet all 3 criteria.
+SRI responders must meet all three criteria.

-After the approval of belimumab by the FDA, with the success of the phase III clinical trials using SRI as a primary endpoint, many other studies adopted this index as their primary endpoint.
-Using the modified-SRI (excluding both anti-dsDNA and low complement [C3/C4] from the SELENA-SLEDAI component of the score), showed higher response rates.
+After the approval of belimumab by the U.S. FDA, which used SRI-4 as a primary endpoint, many other studies adopted this index as their primary endpoint.
+Using the modified SRI (excluding both anti-dsDNA and low complement [C3/C4] from the SELENA-SLEDAI component of the score), showed higher response rates.

-Interestingly, anifrolumab (anti-type I interferon receptor antibody) failed in one of the phase III clinical trials using SRI4 (23) as the primary endpoint, nevertheless, a phase II clinical trial using SRI4 and another phase III clinical trial using BICLA were successful.
+Interestingly, anifrolumab (anti-type I interferon receptor antibody) failed in one of the Phase III clinical trials using SRI-4 as the primary endpoint.
+Nevertheless, a Phase II clinical trial using SRI-4 and another Phase III clinical trial using BICLA were successful.
 These results could be found under the drug clinical efficacy in the corresponding product marketing authorization document.

-BICLA (BILAG Based Combined Lupus Assessment)
+BICLA (BILAG-based Combined Lupus Assessment)

-The BICLA combines BILAG, SLEDAI and physician global assessment.
+The BICLA combines BILAG, SLEDAI and the Physician Global Assessment.